ircdocs/modern-irc/index.md

 ## Clients

 A client is anything connecting to a server that is not another server.
 Each client is distinguished from other clients by a unique nickname.
 See the protocol grammar rules for what may and may not be used in a nickname.
-In addition to the nickname, all servers must have the following information about all clients: The real name of the host that the client is running on, the username of the client on that host, and the server to which the client is connected.
+In addition to the nickname, all servers must have the following information about all clients: The real name/address of the host that the client is connecting from, the username of the client on that host, and the server to which the client is connected.

 ### Operators